Skip to main content

 • className: custom CSS class for the block

-• data: an array of the block fields data, in format of 'field_id' => 'field_value'
+• data: an array of the block fields' data, in the format of 'field_id' => 'field_value'

 Hooks